warner-consulting-josh/Collet-Autofeed/Project Log.md

   - Had to mess with library footprints and update the footprints on the pcb
 - Replaced remaining surface mount opto-isolator with through hole
 - Adjusted screen mount to used OTS standoffs

+**10/28?2024**
+- Figured out how to add custom silkscreen graphics
+- Added logo to silkscreen
+- Fixed issue with step file of LEDs disappearing